evan175/Interprocess-Communication/README.md

-use comman "make" to compile "sender" and "receiver" builds
+use command "make" to compile "sender" and "receiver" builds